Install Puppet applications using PAM on a customer-supported Kubernetes cluster

 Use these instructions to install Puppet Application Manager and any Puppet applications on an existing Kubernetes cluster.

 - If you haven’t already done so, install kubectl.

 Puppet Application Manager is expected to work on any certified Kubernetes distribution that meets the following

 AWS Elastic Kubernetes Service

-Note: If you employ a different distribution, contact Puppet Support for more information on compatibility with Puppet Application Manager.
+If you use a different distribution, contact Puppet Support for more information on compatibility with PAM.

 - Make sure your Kubernetes cluster meets the

 Note: If you’re using self-signed certificates on your Ingress controller, you must ensure that your job hardware nodes trust the certificates.
 Additionally, all nodes that use Continuous Delivery for PE webhooks must trust the certificates, or SSL checking must be disabled on these nodes.Important: If you are installing Puppet Comply on Puppet Application Manager, the ingress controller must be configured to allow request payloads of up to 32 MB.
 Ingress controllers used by Amazon EKS commonly default to a 1 MB maximum — this causes all report submissions to fail.